Topics on this page

 3. Personally Identifiable Information.

 During this reporting process, it is also important to report if the incident involves personally identifiable information, such as breach notice-triggering personal information as defined in California Civil Code Section 1798.29.
-Note this section now includes categories of medical information and health information.

 Questions and Contacts